jkwaweru/hero-squad/README.md

 ## Support and Contact Details

-If you need any assistance, have questions, ideas, or concerns, kindly contact me through email: amanikai@gmail.com.
+If you need any assistance, have questions, ideas, or concerns, kindly contact me through email: jkwaweru47@gmail.com.
 You can also make a contribution to the code or seek assistance for the app/project.

 ## GitHub URL Link

-To view the project, visit the GitHub repository:(https://github.com/AMANIKAI/hero-squad.git)
+To view the project, visit the GitHub repository:(https://github.com/jkwaweru/hero-squad.git)

 ## License

 The project is licensed under GPL (General Public License).

-## Copyright &#169; 2023 Amani Kai
+## Copyright &#169; 2023 John Kamau

-## Amani Kai Mwasambu &#174;
+## John kamau waweru &#174;